-Hughes and Kettner isn’t exactly a household name like Marshall, Fender, or even Orange, but with the Hughes & Kettner Spirit of Vintage, you’re getting carefully crafted tones, beautiful boutique looks, and exceptional overall quality.
-At 4 ohms, it will put out an astonishing 50 watts, or 25 watts at 8 ohms, which is more than enough for casual practice, and even small gigs at the higher output.
+Hughes & Kettner isn’t exactly a household name like Marshall, Fender, or even Orange, but with the Hughes & Kettner Spirit of Vintage, you’re getting carefully-crafted tones, beautiful boutique looks and exceptional overall quality.
+At 4 ohms, it will put out an astonishing 50 watts, or 25 watts at 8 ohms, which is more than enough for casual practice, or even small gigs at the higher output.

-We found that the headroom was a little low with this amp – and while there are other versions available, some with more headroom, in our opinion this model offers the best all around tone.
-At low volumes we did like the cleans, we found them to be soft and responsive, and at point ever harsh or brittle, even with the tone all the way up.
+We found that the headroom was a little low with this amp.
+While there are other versions available, including some with more headroom, in our opinion this model offers the best all-around tone.
+At low volumes, we did like the cleans, finding them to be soft and responsive, and at no point ever harsh or brittle, even with the tone all the way up.

-With the gain pushed hard we got some amazing Hendrix-esque tones – gritty and snarling, perfect for that vintage rock/blues sound.
-We were also amazed at how loud this little Hughes and Kettner was through a 12” speaker.
+With the gain pushed hard, we got some amazing Hendrix-esque tones that were gritty and snarling, perfect for that vintage rock/blues sound.
+We were also amazed at how loud this little Hughes & Kettner was through a 12” speaker.

-It handled pedals well, although we found that extra overdrive does result in a fairly noticeable drop in clarity.
-If you’re into psychedelia, pairing this amp with a maxed out plate reverb works brilliantly.
+It handled pedals well, although we found that extra overdrive results in a fairly noticeable drop in clarity.
+If you’re into psychedelia, pairing this amp with a maxed-out plate reverb works brilliantly.

-Verdict: This is one of the few nano sized amps we think would work for players looking to gig.
-Even if you’re just looking for a simple practice amp, we’re still sure you’ll love the Hughes and Kettner Spirit of Vintage.
+Verdict: This is one of the few nano-sized amps we think would work for players looking to gig.
+Even if you’re just looking for a simple practice amp, we’re still sure you’ll love the Hughes & Kettner Spirit of Vintage.
 It sounds amazing at all volumes, and doesn’t lose any of that tone through good headphones, either.